-It is very important to NOT participate in any type of off-campus employment unless authorized by International Student Advising and Services (ISAS) and/or the US Citizenship and Immigration Services (USCIS).
+Do not participate in any type of off-campus employment unless authorized by the Office of International Services (OIS) and/or the US Citizenship and Immigration Services (USCIS).

 Please visit the Forms and Documents page for detailed instructions and forms to request employment authorization.

 F-1 students who would like to complete an internship may be authorized for Curricular Practical Training (CPT) by OIS.
-To learn more about CPT, please sign up for a free CPT workshop by calling (541) 737-6310.
+To learn more about CPT, please sign up for a free CPT workshop by calling (541) 737-6310 or complete the online module in Canvas.
 Students must attend a workshop prior to applying for CPT.

 F-1 students who would like to gain practical work experience in their field of study, generally following the completion of their program, may be authorized for Optional Practical Training (OPT) by USCIS.
-To learn more about OPT, please sign up for a free OPT workshop by calling (541) 737-6310.
+To learn more about OPT, please sign up for a free OPT workshop by calling (541) 737-6310 or complete the online module in Canvas.
 Students must attend a workshop prior to applying for OPT.

 J-1 students who would like to complete an internship or gain practical work experience in their field of study, either before or after the completion of their program, may be authorized for Academic Training by their program sponsor.
 To learn more about Academic Training, please make an appointment with an international student advisor by calling our office at (541) 737-6310.

-F-1 and J-1 students must have a job offer (or an employment authorization document) and a letter of support from International Student Advising and Services in order to apply for a social security number.
-International students and scholars applying for an original, replacement, or corrected social security card must apply in person at the Social Security office.
+F-1 and J-1 students must have a job offer (or an employment authorization document) and a letter of support from OIS in order to apply for a social security number.
+International students applying for an original, replacement, or corrected social security card must apply in person at the Social Security office.
 The closest Social Security office is in Albany, Oregon, a city located 12 miles east of Corvallis.

-The application for a social security number (Form SS-5) is available on the web or at the Social Security office.
+The application for a social security number is available online or at the Social Security office.
 Upon submitting the application, be sure to request a receipt as it can take 4-8 weeks to receive your social security card by mail.
 The receipt will be helpful as you sign up with OSU payroll.

 Graduate students may be offered a teaching or research assistantship on campus.
-Graduate Assistantships (GA) are normally granted by the student's academic home department.
-GA's receive a monthly salary, full tuition remission, and subsidized health insurance costs.
-Availability of graduate assistantships varies greatly by department.
-You may indicate your interest in an assistantship on your application for admission.
-You may also contact your prospective department directly for more information.
+Graduate Assistantships (GTA/GRA) are normally granted by the student's academic department.
+GTA/GRA's may receive a monthly salary, tuition remission, and subsidized health insurance costs.
+These positions are considered a part of on-campus employment and students with GTA/GRA’s should be careful not to pursue other on-campus positions in excess of 20 hours per week in total.